-> This helps protect against spoofing and phishing attacks, which can result in your emails being triggered by spam filters.
+This helps protect against spoofing and phishing attacks, which can trigger your emails by spam filters.
 In addition, DKIM can also improve your email deliverability by providing a way for email providers to verify that your messages are coming from a legitimate source.
 As a result, DKIM is an essential tool for anyone who relies on email for sales and marketing communications.

-> IP reputation is important because it tells ISPs whether or not you’re a good sender.
+IP reputation is important because it tells ISPs whether or not you’re a good sender.
 If your sender’s reputation is low, your emails are more likely to be spam or be blocked entirely.
-It’s crucial to ensure you have a good IP reputation before sending mass emails.
+Ensuring you have a good IP reputation before sending mass emails is crucial.

-> Unfortunately, IP reputations can be compromised if you’re not careful; it will suffer if you send too many emails simultaneously.
+Unfortunately, IP reputations can be compromised if you’re not careful; it will suffer if you send too many emails simultaneously.
 This is why it’s important to slowly build up your sender reputation over time by sending a few hundred emails daily.

 FAQs About Sending Bulk Emails